sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

 my ANOVA involved 10 different groups, and I had decided to run 45 “post-hoc” *t*-tests to try to find out which ones were significantly different from each other, you’d expect 2 or 3 of them to come up significant *by chance alone*.
-As we saw in chapter :doc:`Hypothesis testing <../Ch09/Ch09_HypothesisTesting>`, the central organising principle behind null hypothesis testing is that we seek to control our Type I error rate, but now that I’m running lots of *t*-tests at once in order to determine the source of my ANOVA results, my actual Type I error rate across this whole *family* of tests has gotten completely out of control.
+As we saw in chapter :doc:`../Ch09/Ch09_HypothesisTesting`, the central organising principle behind null hypothesis testing is that we seek to control our Type I error rate, but now that I’m running lots of *t*-tests at once in order to determine the source of my ANOVA results, my actual Type I error rate across this whole *family* of tests has gotten completely out of control.

 The usual solution to this problem is to introduce an adjustment to the *p*-value, which aims to control the total error rate across the family of